mjordan/islandora_fetch_bags/README.md

 ; (and not '/tmp') since its contents are deleted after Bags are created. temp_dir = '/tmp/tmpbags';

+; Path to log file.
+Defaults to 'fetch_bags.log' in the same directory as 'fetch.php'.
+; path_to_log = "/path/to/log.txt'

 [objects]
 ; You can select which objects to create Bags for in two ways, 1) a Solr query or ; 2) a list of PIDs.
 Note that these two options are mutually exclusive.